pjwilcoxen/satc/README.md

 ## Agent

 Agent is an abstract class that provides basic features for entities that communicate.
-It has two subclasses: Grid, for agents actually connected to the power grid, and Virtual, for agents that only have communication links.
+It has two subclasses: __Grid__, for agents actually connected to the power grid, and __Virtual__, for agents that only have communication links.

 ## Channel